University Boulevard Line: Better Bus Redesign

 By the time the Proposed 2025 Network was released, WMATA dropped the P36 entirely and modified the P31 route.
 The new P31 still operated between Takoma Langley and New Carrollton, but no longer operated along Baltimore Avenue, Queensbury Road, or Veterans Parkway and instead would continue along Campus Drive to serve College Park–University of Maryland station, then operate along Campus Drive, Kenilworth Avenue, Riverdale Road, Finns Lane, Harkins Road, and Ellins Road to New Carrollton station, partially operating on the former Route F6 routing.
 The proposed M12 and P1X kept its current proposals.

 During the proposals, more changes were made.
 The proposed P1X was instead rerouted to serve IKEA Way in Beltsville.
 The proposed P32 was instead rerouted from its proposed College Park–University of Maryland station terminus to serve Greenbelt station via Baltimore Avenue, Greenbelt Road, Cherrywood Lane, and Greenbelt Metro Drive.
 The new P32 would operate between Fort Totten station and Greenbelt station via Sargent Road, Chillum Road, West Hyattsville station, Ager Road, East-West Highway, Hyattsville Crossing station, Belcrest Road, Toledo Road, Adelphi Road, University Boulevard, Stadium Drive, and Campus Drive before operating on the proposed routing to Greenbelt station.
 Service to College Park station was instead replaced by the proposed P31 while service in Riggs Park was replaced by the proposed C71.

-Meanwhile, Route M12 had its western terminus switched back to Twinbrook station with service to North Bethesda station replaced by proposed Routes M42 and M44.
+Route M12 had its western terminus switched back to Twinbrook station with service to North Bethesda station replaced by proposed Routes M42 and M44.

-On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the College Park Line being simplified.
+On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the University Boulevard Line being simplified.

 Beginning on June 29, 2025, Route C4 was renamed to the M12 and kept its same routing, with every other trip operating between Wheaton station and Takoma Langley Crossroads only.
 Route C2 was combined with the F6, operating between Greenbelt and the University of Maryland, then rerouted to serve Fort Totten station via Adelphi Road, Hyattsville Crossing station, Ager Road, West Hyattsville station, and Chillum Road, being renamed to the P32.
 Service between Takoma Langley and the University of Maryland was replaced by Route P31, which was a modified Route F6.